sdaqo/anipy-cli/README.md

 ### Set video quality
 `main.py -q "Your desired quality"`

-By default `ani-py-cli` tries to get the best quality, you can spify a quality like `360/720/1080...` (without the "p" at the end)
+By default `ani-py-cli` tries to get the best quality avalible.
+You can spify a quality like so: `360/720/1080...` (without the "p" at the end)

 You can also use  `best` or ` worst`.